The North (Kita) Alps is one of the ranges of the Japan Alps

 Not only public bus services, private bus services and coach trips are also available.
 To reach the destination directly, taking a private bus or joining a coach trip will be more convenient.
 If you have no difficulty in understanding Japanese language, consider the option when making up your travel plan.

-From Shinjuku bus terminal, take an expressway bus heading for Hirayu bus terminal (Hirayu Onsen).
+From Shinjuku bus terminal, take an expressway bus bound for Hirayu bus terminal (Hirayu Onsen).
 From Hirayu bus terminal, take a local bus to get to Shinhodaka or Kamikochi, in accordance with your travel plan.

 Total travel Time: Approx. 5 hours and 30 min.